LATIN AMERICAN BIODIVERSITY CONSERVATION

 The Overbrook Foundation recognizes the value of protecting endangered biodiversity and the vital environmental and social benefits it provides.
 The Biodiversity Conservation program area supports programs in Latin America, with a specific focus on Mesoamerica, where globally important species and ecosystems face a wide range of threats.
 The Foundation seeks out projects that create practical solutions to these threats, particularly those that promote sustainable livelihoods and engage local communities in conservation efforts.

-The Toledo Institute of Development and Environment (TIDE) is a leading conservation organization in the Toledo District of Southern Belize.
-TIDE manages a portfolio of national and private protected areas and works to manage these natural resources sustainably.
+The Toledo Institute of Development and Environment (TIDE) is a leading conservation organization with 18 employees in the Toledo District of Southern Belize.
+TIDE manages a portfolio of national and private protected areas and aims to manage these natural resources sustainably.
 TIDE works in three program areas: natural resource management, environmental education and sustainable development, and financial sustainability.
-This project focuses on natural resource management as well as environmental education and has the ultimate goal of securing the livelihoods of TIDE stakeholders.
-The project will also contribute to TIDE’s new campaign raising awareness about the negative impact plastics have on Toledo’s natural resources.
+This project focuses on natural resource management, environmental education, and communications and has the ultimate goal of conserving biodiversity in Port Honduras and Payne’s Creek National Park.

 Strengthening Protected Areas Management through Innovative Technology and Community Participation for Long-Term Conservation within the Maya Mountain North Forest Reserve, Belize - $40,000

 Ya’axché Conservation Trust is a Belizean conservation organization whose mission is to maintain a healthy environment and empowered communities.
 Ya’axché works to foster sustainable livelihoods, protected area management, biodiversity conservation, and environmental education within the Maya Golden Landscape in southern Belize.

 Ya'axché's Protected Area Management program focuses on ensuring effective and efficient management of three protected areas by utilizing high quality scientific data to increase organizational, local, and national cooperation.